Iran–Iraq War: 1983–84: Stalemate and war of attrition

 After the failure of the 1982 summer offensives, Iran believed that a major effort along the entire breadth of the front would yield victory.
 In 1983, the Iranians launched five major assaults along the front.
 None achieved substantial success, as the Iranians staged more massive "human wave" attacks.
 By this time, it was estimated that no more than 70 Iranian fighter aircraft were still operational at any given time.
 Iran had its own helicopter repair facilities, left over from before the revolution, and often used helicopters for close air support.

-Iranian fighter pilots had superior training compared to their Iraqi counterparts, as most had received training from US officers before the 1979 revolution, and continued to dominate in combat.
+Iranian fighter pilots had superior training compared to their Iraqi counterparts, as most had received training from U.S. officers before the 1979 revolution, and continued to dominate in combat.
 However, aircraft shortages, the size of defended territory/airspace, and American intelligence supplied to Iraq allowed the Iraqis to exploit gaps in Iranian airspace.
 Iraqi air campaigns met little opposition, striking over half of Iran, as the Iraqis were able to gain air superiority towards the end of the war.

 Operation Before the Dawn

-In Operation Before the Dawn, launched 6 February 1983, the Iranians shifted focus from the southern to the central and northern sectors.
-Employing 200,000 "last reserve" Revolutionary Guardsmen, Iran attacked along a 40 km stretch near al-Amarah, Iraq, about 200 km southeast of Baghdad, in an attempt to reach the highways connecting northern and southern Iraq.
-The attack was stalled by 60 km of hilly escarpments, forests, and river torrents blanketing the way to al-Amarah, but the Iraqis could not force the Iranians back.
-Iran directed artillery on Basra, Al Amarah, and Mandali.
+In Operation Before the Dawn, launched in February 1983, the Iranians shifted focus from the southern to the central and northern sectors.
+Employing 200,000 Revolutionary Guardsmen, Iran attacked near Amarah, Iraq, southeast of Baghdad, in an attempt to reach the highways connecting northern and southern Iraq.
+The attack was stalled by hilly escarpments, forests, and river torrents across the way to Amarah, but the Iraqis could not force the Iranians back.
+Iran directed artillery on Basra, Amarah, and Mandali.

 The Iranians suffered a large number of casualties clearing minefields and breaching Iraqi anti-tank mines, which Iraqi engineers were unable to replace.
 After this battle, Iran reduced its use of human wave attacks, though they still remained a key tactic as the war went on.

 Further Iranian attacks were mounted in the Mandali–Baghdad north-central sector in April 1983, but were repelled by Iraqi mechanised and infantry divisions.
 Casualties were high, and by the end of 1983, an estimated 120,000 Iranians and 60,000 Iraqis had been killed.
 Iran held the advantage in the war of attrition.
 In 1983, Iran had an estimated population of 43.6 million to Iraq's 14.8 million, and the discrepancy continued to grow throughout the war.